Preserved Stories Blog

 McLuhan did not have a traditional academic career.
 Occasionally, academics have attempted to translate his aphorisms into academically acceptable language, arguably with limited success.

 I’m reminded of Jane Jacobs.
-She was required to withdraw from an academic career path because she was deemed to have taken too many courses in a university program that she had enrolled in.
-Instead, she chose a career path hat arguably led her to have a much stronger impact on the world of ideas than would have otherwise been the case.
+She was required to withdraw from an academic career path because she was deemed to have taken too many courses in a university program she had enrolled in.
+Instead, she chose a career path that arguably led her to a stronger impact on the world of ideas than would have otherwise been the case.

 I like McLuhan’s quote about the future of the book as the blurb.